whitgroves/pokegold-remix/README.md

 - Updated interactions for all 17 types ~
 - Updated typings to make certain Pokemon lore-friendly, interesting, or unique ~
 - Updated learnsets to better fit each Pokemon's kit ~
-- Updated moves and TMs, detailed [here](./MOVES.md) ~
+- Updated moves, TMs, and weather interactions, detailed [here](./MOVES.md) ~
 - The Ghost type is special and the Dark type is physical ✓
-- All 251 Pokemon are available on a single save ~
+- All 251 Pokemon are available on a single save
 - New moves and mons for some of the trainer teams ~
-- Select and play as the female protagonist (Kris) ~
+- Select and play as the female protagonist (Kris)
-- Fast text speed and Set battles by default ~
+- Fast text speed and Set battles by default
-- Use animated Pokemon sprites from Crystal ~
+- Use animated Pokemon sprites from Crystal
-- Auto-sort the backpack by pressing Start ~
+- Auto-sort the backpack by pressing Start
-- The good rod is good and the super rod is super ~
+- The good rod is good and the super rod is super
-- The "Down + B" trick actually works ~
+- The "Down + B" trick actually works

 These changes are largely untested, so if you run into issues please reach out on X: [@whitgroves](https://x.com/whitgroves)